 Electric vehicle charging points should, as a minimum, be installed in 10% of the allocated parking spaces of a commercial development.
-Appropriate cabling and an outside electrical socket should be supplied for each residential property to enable ease of installation of an electric vehicle charging point (houses with dedicated parking).
+An EV charging point should be installed within each proposed dwelling with dedicated parking in accordance with Worcestershire County Council Streetscape Design Guide.
 For developments without allocated parking (flats/apartments) a minimum of 1 EV charging point per 10 spaces should be provided by the developer to be operational at commencement of development.